 For a promotion I’ll be entering multiple times, I keep the receipts together in one envelope and write any corresponding unique codes or entry dates on the receipts too.

 The important part of the packaging is the part showing the unique code – or barcode – that you entered online, so for some products you can just keep that part (eg. for large Tyrrell’s sharing bags of popcorn or crisps), and pop them into your file with your receipts.

 Unfortunately, for some products the promoter asks you to keep the whole thing – shower gel bottles, or soup lids for example.
 In that case, the best thing to do is assign a plastic carrier bag or box to keep them safely and set a reminder in your diary (or online calendar) to throw them out a few months after the competition closing date.
 It’s a pain, but worth the risk of losing out on an amazing holiday?
 I don’t think so!

 I also still like to keep hold of the competition details that accompany any magazine and comic entry form comps that I post off.
-Occasionally, I’ll print off a copy of online T&Cs and keep that with the receipt or packaging in my file – although most of the time, I like to save a copy of the T&Cs using the Evernote app on my iPhone.
+Occasionally, I’ll print off a copy of online T&Cs and keep that with the receipt or packaging in my file – although most of the time, I like to save a copy of the T&Cs as a file on my Google Drive.

 It’s worth keeping hold of original advertising and terms for comps, just in case no winners are announced, and you need to let the Advertising Standards Authority know about it – they prefer to see the original marketing material if you submit a complaint.

 If I can’t enter a competition immediately – for example, drawing competitions from my son’s comics – I tuck it into the front of my comps file as a reminder, along with the latest issue of Compers News, a few stamped envelopes, my highlighter and a biro!